AdobeDocs/commerce-operations.en/help/upgrade/upgrade-compatibility-tool/run.md

 >[!TIP]
 >
->The `<dir>` value is the directory where your [!DNL Adobe Commerce] instance is located.
+>The `<dir>` value is the directory where your Adobe Commerce instance is located.

-The `upgrade:check` command runs the [!DNL Upgrade Compatibility Tool] and checks an [!DNL Adobe Commerce] customized instance against a specific version by analyzing all modules installed in it.
-It returns a list of critical issues, errors, and warnings that must be addressed before upgrading to the latest version of your [!DNL Adobe Commerce].
+The `upgrade:check` command runs the [!DNL Upgrade Compatibility Tool] and checks an Adobe Commerce customized instance against a specific version by analyzing all modules installed in it.
+It returns a list of critical issues, errors, and warnings that must be addressed before upgrading to the latest version of your Adobe Commerce.

 >[!WARNING]
 >
 >Execute only when the project root (or main) directory is provided.

-This command checks for core code changes for that specific [!DNL Adobe Commerce] instance, and all custom code changes installed in it.
+This command checks for core code changes for that specific Adobe Commerce instance, and all custom code changes installed in it.

-You can run the `core:code:changes` command to analyze only core code changes for that specific [!DNL Adobe Commerce] instance.
+You can run the `core:code:changes` command to analyze only core code changes for that specific Adobe Commerce instance.
 See [Core code changes](../upgrade-compatibility-tool/run.md#use-the-core:code:changes-command) section.

-While you can use the `graphql:compare` command to compare two GraphQL schemas to check for any changes between them.
+You can use the `graphql:compare` command to compare two GraphQL schemas to check for any changes between them.
 See [GraphQL schema compatibility verification](../upgrade-compatibility-tool/run.md#graphql-schema-compatibility-verification) section.

 ### Recommendations to use the `upgrade:check` command